-The following policies on residential development character, replacement dwellings, extensions to dwellings and outbuildings reflect the local importance such development can have on the National Park.
-The policies in the Local need for development to meet the needs of local communities.
+7.73 The following policies on residential development character, replacement dwellings, extensions to dwellings and outbuildings reflect the local importance of these issues and the cumulative impact such development can have on the National Park.
+The policies in the Local Plan aim to protect the special qualities of the New Forest, while also recognising the need for development to meet the needs of local communities.